peterbenoit/ProjectTemplate2025/docs/project.outline.md

-# Project Outline: Porkbun Domain Search Tool
+# Project Outline: THIS IS A DEMO OF A PROJECT OUTLINE

 ## Overview